 Assess Your Financial Health

 Before seeking a loan, assess your nonprofit’s financial health.
-Review your balance sheet, income statement, and cash flow statement to understand your current financial position.
+Review your balance sheet, income statement, budget and cash flow statement to understand your current financial position.
 Lenders will scrutinize these documents, so make sure they accurately reflect your organization’s financial stability.

 Determine Your Loan Needs